Ash-Olorenshaw/CartLang/docs/floats.md

 ## Floats

-Floats in CartLang are like every other language.
+Floats in ShepLang are like every other language.
 Declare them like this:

 ```Odin
 foo : float = 0;